acuppy/speaking-proposals/proposal-guide.md

 _What's the call to action? and... what can be done tomorrow (figuratively speaking) to make a positive change in the attendees life?_

+### Pitch

+Why this?
+Why now?
+Why you? (in this order)

+I've found this section to harbor the meat and potatoes of every talk.
+A friend of mine (Nadia Odunayo - @nodunayo) brought to my attention that what I wrote in the Pitch for "Difficult Conversations" was my actual Abstract.

+The motivation, heart and passion to give this talk is often found in this one section, and for that reason, cannot be undervalued or overlooked.

+Regardless, tell the organizers _why_ and show your passion for it.
+Don't throw this away with message to the organizers or some trivial 'just because' like statement.
+This is your moment to really hit on what _compelled_ you to help other developers through the problem/solution you're speaking about.

+Make it rich and full of you.